 ‘Beauty and the Beast’ belongs to the Animal Groom cycle of fairy tales alongside ‘The Frog King’ and ‘Cupid and Psyche’.
-I have always been intrigued by what kind of animal Beast is in this tale and my interest was renewed today when I caught a glimpse of Beast in the new Disney film as a backdrop to an interview with its star Emma Watson on the iPlayer.
-He appears to have ram’s horns, a lion’s mane and a wolfish/bearish face!!
+I have always been intrigued by what kind of animal Beast is in this tale.
+In his twenty first-century manifestation he has ram’s horns, a lion’s mane and a wolfish/bearish face:

-I am reliably informed that the 1991 Disney animation figures Beast as a buffalo in a reference to Native American culture and the fact there is an animal bridegroom folktale called ‘The Piqued Buffalo Wife’ from that part of the world (though this was lost on me).
+I am reliably informed that the 1991 Disney animation figures Beast as a buffalo in a reference to Native American culture and the fact there is an animal bridegroom folktale called ‘The Piqued Buffalo Wife’ from that part of the world.

 I have often seen him pictured as a human lion (see below)

-and @BillBloodyHughe reminded me that in the French 1740 original by Madame de Villeneuve, the Beast has scales and an elephant’s trunk..though he is more warthog in many of the illustrations of the tale (love the one below)
+and @BillBloodyHughe reminded me that in the French 1740 original by Madame de Villeneuve, the Beast has scales and an elephant’s trunk:

 Then there is the bear/tiger/lion of Cocteau’s memorable film version of 1945 La belle et la bête